 The Day of the Dead is all About Remembrance and Life

 Unlike Halloween, which is a dark and spooky night of frights and mischief, Día de los Muertos celebrates the beauty of life in an explosion of color, love and remembrance.
 It originated thousands of years ago in Central America and has roots in both indigenous and Catholic traditions.
 At the center of the celebration is the importance of honoring and remembering the lives of loved ones who have passed, as opposed to mourning.
 Altars of remembrance, or ofrendas, are important components of the celebration.
-These three-tier altars representing birth, life and after life are made to commemorate loved ones and welcome them back to the land of the living between October 31 and November 2.
+These three-tier altars representing birth, life and after life are made to commemorate loved ones and welcome them back to the land of the living.

 The altars are filled with offerings that represent the life of the loved one and welcome them back from eternal sleep for one night, as well as traditional components such as fire (candles) and wind (colorful paper decorations).
 Other familiar symbols of Día de los Muertos are bright marigolds, beautifully made of paper, and calacas and calaveras (skeletons and skulls), brightly attired and decorated.
 Sugar skulls are a common festive component.